Fritzl case: Suspected murders

-On 12 November 1986, at 6:40 a.m., 17-year-old Martina Claudia Posch left her home in Vöcklabruck, Upper Austria, to reach a nearby bus stop.
+On 12 November 1986, at 06:40, 17-year-old Martina Claudia Posch left her home in Vöcklabruck, Upper Austria, to reach a nearby bus stop.
 When she did not show up for an agreed meeting with her boyfriend at around 5 p.m., the boyfriend called Posch's mother, who had assumed her daughter was already with him.
 She later learned that Posch had not shown up for work that day.
 Authorities soon determined through witness statements that she had not been on the bus that morning either.

 On 22 November 1986, two scuba divers found Posch's body wrapped in two olive green tarpaulins on the southern shore of Lake Mondsee.
 The forensic examination revealed that Posch had been killed by strangulation two hours after leaving her parents' home.
 After his arrest, Fritzl was investigated for possible involvement, since at the time of the murder, he and his wife ran a campground, which was located opposite where Posch was found.
 Posch was also very physically similar to his daughter, Elisabeth.

 In addition to Posch's murder, Fritzl was looked into as a suspect in the death of Anna Neumayer, aged 17, who was killed with a captive bolt pistol in a field in Linz on 17 August 1966.
 She had disappeared on her way to Wels, 35 kilometres from where Fritzl worked at the time.
 Another potential victim was Gabriela Supeková, aged 42, a prostitute who was murdered in August 2007.
-Her body was found at the Lipno Reservoir near the Austrian-Czech border, at a time when Fritzl was on holiday there.
-Fritzl was not charged with these murders due to a lack of evidence.
+Her body was found at the Lipno Reservoir near the Austrian-Czech border at the same time Fritzl was on holiday there.
+Fritzl was not charged with the murders due to a lack of evidence.